THE GAVIOTAS COMMUNITY in South America is

 to people.
 It requires Patience & Tolerance."

-Regarding their recent conflict; Paolo somewhat
+Regarding their recent conflict;

-your neighbor's wife".
-The situation
+"desiring your neighbor's wife".

-sexual involvement between 2 of the people which the other 2 didn't know
+some unacknowledged sexual involvement between 2 of the people which the

-about.
-Apparently the social/sexual norms in the savannah region
+other 2 didn't know about.
+Apparently the social/sexual norms in

-of Columbia (perhaps among the indigenous Indians) is different from what
+the savannah region of Columbia (perhaps among the indigenous Indians)

-we in the U.S.A. are brought up with.
-"Marrying" is synonomous with
+is different from what we in the U.S.A. are brought up with.
+"Marrying"

-was not necessarily bad."
+that "It was not necessarily bad."

-about.
+know about.

-to Paolo, the situation was resolved by open talking.
+According to Paolo, the situation was resolved by open talking.
 "Nothing

 can replace eye to eye, face to face contact."